- 01. Why Take Up Boxing?

-In these, you will usually fight and train as part of a club, where students are divided into level groups.
+You will usually fight and train as part of a club, where students divide into level groups.

-Depending on the place, and the number of learners per group, the atmosphere can be either good or bad.
+Depending on the place and the number of learners per group, the atmosphere can be good or bad.

 Check for the best boxing weight classes here.

-For beginners, the disadvantage of the group class is that the teacher must show interested in all of his students at once: he obviously cannot observe them all at the same time, which means a newborn boxer can repeat a bad gesture a dozen times before being acknowledged and corrected.
+For beginners, the disadvantage of the group class is that the teacher must show interest in all of their students at once: he obviously cannot observe them all simultaneously, which means a newborn boxer can repeat a bad gesture a dozen times before being acknowledged and corrected.
 This delay can prove very damaging because a bad shot is not always obvious or easy to catch.
 Private instruction offers attention to detail.

-One hour of private lessons will be two, three or even ten times more intense - difficult, moreover, the more you train: pay attention to fatigue, prelude to almost all injuries!
+One hour of private lessons will be two, three, or even ten times more intense - difficult, moreover, the more you train: pay attention to fatigue, a prelude to almost all injuries!

 From the right hook to the uppercut through footwork, everything will come, session after session.

-In addition, the Y generation will readily admit that it is hardly possible to learn to box alone, using a computer screen or an iPhone, although the Wikipedia page devoted to boxing is particularly well stocked!
+In addition, the Y generation will readily admit that it is hardly possible to learn to box alone, using a computer screen or an iPhone.
+However, the Wikipedia page devoted to Boxing is particularly well-stocked!

 There are good videos on YouTube, but these act to complement or reinforce, not train!